ABOUT US

 Who we are:

-Champions Running Association (CRA) is a local 501(c)(3) nonprofit run club serving the Spring, Klein, Champions, Tomball, and Cypress areas – all coming together to get in shape, make new friends, and maybe even tackle a goal race with one of our training groups: Walkers, 5K, 10K, Half Marathon, and Marathon.
+Champions Running Association (CRA) is a local 501(c)(3) nonprofit run club serving the Spring, Klein, Champions, Tomball, and Cypress communities.

-CRA is a community-based running club, not a formal training program.
-As a member, you have the freedom to train for any number of races during the season—or simply join us for fun runs and fitness without racing at all.
-While we don’t have paid coaches, our training plans are carefully crafted by certified coaches and passionate volunteers who generously share their knowledge.
-Every aspect of the club—from organizing group runs to hosting social events and providing hydration support—is powered entirely by our dedicated member volunteers.
+CRA is a community first running club, not a rigid training program.
+As a member, you have the freedom to train for any number of races during the season or simply join us for fun runs and fitness without racing at all.
+While we don’t have paid coaches, our training plans are thoughtfully developed by RRCA certified coaches and experienced runners who volunteer their time and expertise.
+Every aspect of the club from organizing group runs to hosting social events and providing hydration support is powered entirely by our dedicated member volunteers.

 How we started: